mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 5.5.2 Architecture of our `C++ code <https://github.com/mrs-brubotics/visualization_brubotics/blob/main/src/visual.cpp>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Like any well written C++ code, our code has to be organized.
-It is divided in several parts: the includes, parameters, publishers and subscribers, messages, class, function prototypes, function definitions and the main.
+It is divided in several parts:

+* the includes
+* parameters
+* publishers and subscribers
+* messages
+* function prototypes
+* function definitions
+* the main function

 :blue:`[Change the structure if we make a .h file]JV`